-Obje ctives Cont rols С9 Excavation or fill is permitted to achieve the required level area of primary open space up to 1.2m from existing ground level (refer to Figure 21).
-C10 Part of the primary open space area is directly accessible from a habitable room.
-O5 To ensure that dwellings in residential flat buildings and multi dwelling housing are provided with adequate private open space that enhances the amenity of the dwellings.
-C11 For residential flat building or multi dwelling housing-each dwelling is provided with private open space which has a minimum area of 8m2 and minimum dimensions of 2m x 2m.
+Obje ectives Controls C9 Excavation or fill is permitted to achieve the required level area of primary open space up to 1.2m from existing ground level (refer to Figure 21).
+C10 Part of the primary open space area is directly accessible from a habitable room O5 To ensure that dwellings in residential flat buildings, manor houses, multi dwelling housing or multi dwelling housing (terraces) are provided with adequate private open space that enhances the amenity of the dwellings.
+C11 For residential flat building, manor houses, multi dwelling housing or multi dwelling housing (terraces) -each dwelling is provided with private open space which has a minimum area of 8m2 and minimum dimensions of 2m x 2m.
 For dwellings above ground level, this may be in the form of a balcony, verandah or uncovered roof terrace and the like.
 06 To ensure that private open space areas are well-designed.
 C12 Development takes advantage of opportunities to provide north facing private open space to achieve comfortable year round use.
 C13 Private open space is clearly defined for private use through planting, fencing or landscape features.
-C14 The location of private open space: a) takes advantage of the outlook and natural features of the site; reduces the adverse privacy and overshadowing impacts; and addresses surveillance and privacy where private open space abuts public space.
+C14 The location of private open space: a) takes advantage of the outlook and natural features of the site; b) reduces the adverse privacy and overshadowing impacts; and c) addresses surveillance and privacy where private open space abuts public space.
 C15 A roof terrace and associated structures will only be considered where the size, location and design of the terrace meets the requirements in Section 3.5.4 Acoustic and visual privacy.